 Students who are dismissed for failure to register must request readmission in writing to the Graduate School via their home departments.
 The request must include an explanation as to why they failed to register.

 The request for readmission from students who have been dismissed or suspended for reasons other than academic dismissal must include a statement by the student addressing previous weaknesses, steps taken to correct the weaknesses, and an explanation of why the student feels he or she has the ability to succeed in graduate studies.
-No student may be readmitted to a program that is no longer active at the time of readmission.
+No student may be readmitted to a program that is no longer active at the time of requested readmission.

 In being readmitted, students face the possibility that previously completed work might not be accepted with the readmission decision, even if taken within the same program.
 The major department and dean of the Graduate School may also set readmission conditions on the student’s resumption of work toward a degree, such as registering for additional course work, retaking examinations, completing the degree within a specified time period, or other appropriate terms.